Source code for rios.ratapplier

 [docs] def finaliseRowCount(self, outputRatHandleNameList): """ Called after the block loop completes, to reset the row count of each output RAT, in case it had been over-allocated.
 In some raster formats, this will not reclaim space, but we still would like the row count to be correct. """ for ratHandleName in outputRatHandleNameList: ratBlockAssoc = getattr(self, ratHandleName) ratBlockAssoc.finaliseRowCount()

-[docs] def getUsage(self, columnName): """ Return the usage of the given column """ usage = gdal.GFU_Generic if columnName in self.Z__columnUsage: usage = self.Z__columnUsage[columnName] return usage
+[docs] def getUsage(self, columnName): """ Return the usage of the given column """ usage = gdal.GFU_Generic if self.Z__fileHandles.gdalRat is not None: if columnName in self.Z__columnUsage: usage = self.Z__columnUsage[columnName] return usage

 [docs] def clearCache(self): """ Clear the current cache of data blocks """ object.__setattr__(self, 'Z__cache', {})